qwertie/LoycCore/project-status.md

 - TODO: Add matrix math.
 Affine and perspective transforms, matrix inverse, etc.
 - TODO: any other important functionality you think .NET framework should have but doesn't

+## All projects:

+- TODO: Make PCL (Portable Class Library) solution for Loyc Core (and the main Loyc projects like EC# & LeMP)

 ## Loyc trees: in-memory LISP-inspired syntax trees

 - Done: LNode class (Src/Loyc.Syntax/Nodes/LNode.cs) and derived classes